Deploying a Rails Application to Elastic Beanstalk

 |Platform||64bit Amazon Linux 2015.09 v2.0.6 running Ruby 2.1 (Puma)|

 For the typographic conventions used in this tutorial, see Document Conventions in the General Reference.

 Read this section if you are setting up a Rails development environment from scratch.
-If you have a development environment configured with Rails and a working app, you can skip this section.
+If you have a development environment configured with Rails, Git and a working app, you can skip this section.